AD indicates antidepressant; RCT, randomized clinical trial.

 Not all submitted comments are published.
 Please see our commenting policy for details.

-Is there evidence that response to antidepressants varies systematically based on individual differences?
+Is there evidence that response to antidepressants varies based on individual differences?

-In a meta-analysis of 87 randomized clinical trials (17 540 unique participants) on the use of antidepressants in individuals with major depression, there was 14% more variability in response to antidepressants than to placebo.
-Baseline severity of depression did not moderate this variability, but variability in response to noradrenergic agents was higher than that of selective serotonin reuptake inhibitors and antidepressants classified as other; variability also tended to be lower in studies published more recently.
+In this meta-analysis of 91 randomized clinical trials (18 965 participants) on the use of antidepressants in major depression, no evidence was found of more variability in response to antidepressants than to placebo.
+Variability was not associated with baseline depression severity or study year, but variability in response to noradrenergic agents was higher than that of selective serotonin reuptake inhibitors.

-To investigate the assumption of systematic variability in symptomatic response to antidepressants and to assess whether this variability is associated with severity of major depressive disorder, antidepressant class, or year of study publication.
+To investigate the assumption of systematic variability in symptomatic response to antidepressants and to assess whether variability is associated with MDD severity, antidepressant class, or study publication year.

-Data used were from a recent network meta-analysis of acute treatment with licensed antidepressants in adults with major depressive disorder.
-The following databases were searched from inception to January 8, 2016: the Cochrane Central Register of Controlled Trials, CINAHL, Embase, LILACS database, MEDLINE, MEDLINE In-Process, and PsycINFO.
-Additional sources were international trial registries, drug approval agency websites, and key scientific journals.
+Data used were updated from a network meta-analysis of treatment with licensed antidepressants in adults with MDD.
+The Cochrane Central Register of Controlled Trials, CINAHL, Embase, LILACS database, MEDLINE, MEDLINE In-Process, and PsycInfo were searched from inception to March 21, 2019.
+Additional sources were international trial registries and sponsors, drug companies and regulatory agencies’ websites, and reference lists of published articles.
+Data were analyzed between June 8, 2020, and June 13, 2020.

-Analysis was restricted to double-blind, randomized placebo-controlled trials with available data at the study’s end point.
+Analysis was restricted to double-blind, randomized placebo-controlled trials with depression scores available at the study’s end point.

 Data Extraction and Synthesis